Aria (1987 film): Reception

-The film was nominated for the Palme d'Or at the Cannes Film Festival, won that year by Sous le soleil de Satan.
+The film was nominated for the Palme d'Or at the Cannes Film Festival.
+The film that won instead was Sous le soleil de Satan.

 The American writer Leonard Maltin did not seem to appreciate the work: "Godawful collection of short films, each one supposedly inspired by an operatic aria.
-Precious few make sense, or even seem to match the music; some are downright embarrassing.
+Precious few make sense, or even seem to match the music, some are downright embarrassing.
 Roddam's bittersweet Las Vegas fable (set to Tristan und Isolde), Beresford's sweet and simple rendering of Erich Wolfgang Korngold's Die tote Stadt are among the better segments—relatively speaking.
 A pitiful waste of talent."

 Giving it three stars, Roger Ebert wrote: "I am not sure that any indispensable statement about opera has been made here, and purists will no doubt recoil at the irreverence of some of the images.
 But the film is fun almost as a satire of itself, as a project in which the tension between the directors and their material allows them to poke a little fun at their own styles and obsessions.
 You could almost call Aria the first MTV version of opera."